eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Statistics kind
 ---------------
-The cumulative function use to accumulate the data points that fulfilled the conditions set in this configuration. |br|
+The cumulative function is used to accumulate the data points that fulfilled the conditions set in this configuration.
-When in a single time frame there are several data points to show, these data points are transformed into one by a *cumulative function*.
+When there are several data points to show in a single time frame these data points are transformed into one by a *cumulative function*.
-This function is the one that *Statistics kind* is set to.
+This function is the one set in *Statistics kind*.

 The available methods to accumulate some data points into one are:

-- *NONE*: returns the data point with the lower time.
+- *NONE*: returns the *DataPoint* with the lower time.
 - *MEAN*: calculate the mean value of all the data points.
 - *STANDARD_DEVIATION*: calculate the standard deviation of all the data points.
-- *MAX*: returns the data point with the maximum value.
+- *MAX*: returns the *DataPoint* with the maximum value.
-- *MIN*: returns the data point with the minimum value.
+- *MIN*: returns the *DataPoint* with the minimum value.
 - *MEDIAN*: calculate the median of all the data points.
-- *COUNT*: returns the number of data point in this time frame.
+- *COUNT*: returns the number of *DataPoint* in this time frame.
 - *SUM*: calculate the sum of all the data points.

 In case the *Number of bins* is ``0`` the *Statistics kind* is not used as the data is not going to be accumulated.

 Quick explanation of the data displayed
 ---------------------------------------
-First, the application will create a whole list of data points by merging the data from all the entities this query makes reference to (visit example in :ref:`source_entity_id`).
+First, the application will create a complete list of data points by merging the data of all entities referred to in this query.
+(see the example in :ref:`source_entity_id`).

-The actual chart that will be represented consists in a number of frames, set by variable :ref:`number_of_bins`, each of them with same time lengths from the value :ref:`start_time` to the value :ref:`end_time`.
+The current represented chart consists in a number of frames or bins, set by the :ref:`number_of_bins` variable from the value :ref:`start_time` to the value :ref:`end_time`.
-Inside one of this fractions of time, that we will call time frames, there could be none, one or several data points. |br|
+Inside one of this fractions of time, referred to as frames, there could be none, one or several data points.
-If there are no data points in this frame, the value will be ``0`` or will not be displayed in the chart. |br|
+If there are no data points in this frame, the value will be ``0`` or will not be displayed in the chart.
 If there are data points in the frame, only one point will be displayed in the chart for this time frame.
-This point will be calculated by accumulating all these points inside the frame by a *cumulative funcion*, specified by the value :ref:`statistics_kind`. |br|
+This point will be calculated by accumulating all these points inside the frame by a *cumulative funcion*, specified by the value :ref:`statistics_kind`.

 In case the *Number of bins* is set to 0, there is no accumulation or time frame, and so the data displayed will be all the data points for this configuration, each in its time value.